de-passage/progress_bar.rb/README.md

 end
 ```

 Uses backspaces to erase the previous input and write above it, so don't print stuffs on the standard exit while it's working or you'll mess everything up.
+Also avoid writing before, your text may end up erased.

-This is not a one-fits-all ultimate overpowered progress bar to make your morning coffee and your car faster, it's just a pretty thing to slam on waiting times at low cost.
+This piece of code is not meant to be a one-fits-all ultimate integrated enterprise-level progress bar solution, it's just a pretty thing to slam on waiting times at low cost.<br/>
 Google "ruby progress bar" for more feature complete and possibly less hacky solutions.
 ______
 Customization